awsdocs/amazon-cloudwatch-events-user-guide/doc_source/EventTypes.md

 ## Amazon EMR Events<a name="emr_event_type"></a>

+Events reported by Amazon EMR have `aws.emr` as the value for `Source`, while Amazon EMR API events reported via CloudTrail have `aws.elasticmapreduce` as the value for `Source`\.

-The following are examples of events for Amazon EMR\.
+The following are examples of events reported by Amazon EMR\.

 **Amazon EMR Auto Scaling Policy State Change**